 1. Poor Project Planning

 One of the most important things to do to avoid failure is extensive planning.
 At the onset of any project, all stakeholders must be in total alignment on goals and expectations.
 This ensures that all stakeholders make appropriate adjustments to plans, costs, and schedules to march a clear path towards the project’s goals.
-This includes project scheduling, resource allocation, meetings before the onset of a project, etc.
+This includes project scheduling, resource allocation, supply chain failure, meetings before the onset of a project, etc.

 Not including subcontractors into the design and pre-construction phase is a major contributor of poor project planning.
 They are the subject matter experts in constructability and must be included in this phase.
 Including them in this phase takes more effort and time on the part of the subcontractor.
 However, this ensures they are also in alignment with the owner and designer’s expectation.
 Even though extensive planning can be time-consuming, all planning efforts will make the entire team feel more prepared and capable of handling any situation that may arise.